 In the step-by-step instructions, you are given the action of the three buttons mainly used to program data.
-The normal procedure at each step is to push on number of times to make changes and push on enter to validate changes and advance to the next programming step.
+The normal procedure at each step is to push on a number of times to make changes and push on enter to validate changes and advance to the next programming step.
 At the end of a complete menu sequence the meter returns to the run mode saving changes in memory.
+In general the following actions can be made during the program mode. enter validate changes and advance to next step increment digit value

-In general the following actions can be made during the program mode.
+Esc discard changes and go to the run mode

-- ENTER validate changes and advance to next step - esc discard changes and go to the run mode - Select among a list of available options / shift to next digit to the right - increment digit value
+Select among a list of available options / shift to next digit to the right